What's The Solution

 Is Gardening Without Peat Possible?

 Of course!
-Peat retains water and minerals well, but many sustainable products such as leaf compost or mixtures based on coconut or wood fibers do that just as well (see our FAQs for more details).
+Peat retains water and minerals well, but many sustainable peat substitutes (peat replacement) such as leaf compost or mixtures based on coconut or wood fibers, do just as well (see our FAQs for more details).
 Good to know: Even the Botanical Garden Amsterdam (De Hortus), with its immense assortment of plants, manages (almost) entirely without peat!

 What Can We Do About It?